Editor's note: This post was updated in June 2020 with fresh content and insights.

 Your users might have dropped off during the product tour because you didn’t hook them in with a convincing narrative at the start.

 To strike the right chord, you have to know your users.
 Why are they using your product?
 What problem are they trying to solve?
 How does your product solve that problem?
+How will the features you point out help them achieve their goals?
 Use the answers to these questions to craft your messaging and keep your product tours focused on the path to value.

 If your users completed the last step of the product tour, but didn’t take the desired action, that’s a sign that your product tour was engaging, but not optimized for the desired outcome.